3LucasZ/Flask-Socketio/README.md

-# Flask-Socketio
+# MultiplayerGames
-Realtime, Multiplayer games!
+This repository has a few realtime, multiplayer games!
 Server:
 - Flask, websocket connections
 Client: